thisisjoonlim/dsdocs/docs/readings/books/the-five-dysfunctions-of-a-team.md

 ---

-##### The leader's role in overcoming these dysfunctions is to lead by example and set the tone for the whole team, which includes:
+##### Lead by example, and set the tone for the whole team:
-- Being the first one to be vulnerable
+- Being the first one to be vulnerable.
-- Encouraging debate and conflict
+- Encouraging debate and conflict.
-- Making responsibilities and deadlines clear
+- Making responsibilities and deadlines clear.
-- Setting the team's standards
+- Setting the team's standards.
-- Being clear on the team's results
+- Being clear on the team's results.

 ##### Absence of trust makes defensive behaviors and reluctant to ask for help.
 - Happens when team members are unable to be vulnerable and open to one another.